arf111/arefeen-sultan.github.io/_pages/about.md

   - /about.html
 ---

 I am K M Arefeen Sultan.
-I have completed my undergraduate in Computer Science and Engineering from Ahsanullah University of Science and Technology (AUST), Dhaka, Bangladesh.
-I am now a Full time Lecturer at Department of Computer Science and Engineering, Northern University Bangladesh.
-My research interests are machine learning applications used in software engineering, computer vision, and image processing.
+I have completed my undergraduate in Computer Science and Engineering from [Ahsanullah University of Science and Technology (AUST)](http://aust.edu/), Dhaka, Bangladesh.
+I am now a Full time Lecturer at Department of Computer Science and Engineering, [Northern University Bangladesh](https://nub.ac.bd/).
+My research interests include machine learning applications used in software engineering, and other areas such as computer vision, and image processing.

 # News
 ------